Meet the artist

 “Paper documents became both treasured and traumatic items in our lives.
 Through enmeshment in paper making, I aim to interrupt the harms of separation and extraction they suffered, harms that are also seen in the colonised experience and in the commodification of the natural world” “Sometimes I plant seeds in my papers.
 Sometimes I draw on them.
 Subconscious, surrealist automatic drawings.
 They look like maps and mycelium.”
 “I’m world-making.
 Drawing connections beyond the patrilineage of a family tree.
 And I’m including the kinship of the natural world, too.”

-“A ritualised meditative process allows me to transmute my grief and trauma.
+“A ritualised meditative process allows me to navigate my grief and trauma.
 Community grieving rituals such as funerals remain unavailable for the vast majority of infants -sons, daughters, siblings -still hidden behind the walls of institutions in the UK and in Ireland.
 I hope that by recognising ongoing harms we can facilitate the UK apology my mum asked for and the sharing of our communal grief.”

 How grief and trauma fuel uncompromising survival, and a more just world is less often seen.
 ‘Rendition’ provides space and opportunities to record personal histories, thoughts and feelings, and to take action.